xhente/omv-regen/README.md

 STATE: Stable.

 INSTALLATION: Copy and paste the following line in a terminal and run it.
-Alternatively you can copy the script and run omv-regen install.

 wget -O - https://raw.githubusercontent.com/xhente/omv-regen/master/omv-regen.sh | bash